 3. Gardening Time

-Little kids love to play in the dirt.
+Little kids love to play in the dirt and practice gardening.
 So, why not get constructive and build a garden?
 If you don’t want to mess up the yard a small planter box will do just fine.
 There’s plenty of plants even toddlers can grow from small trees to herbs and vegetables.
 Using a pot or planter box means this can be a year round activity – just move it inside if it get’s too cold.
 Give them some seeds and a plastic hand shovel and let them go to town.

 Tip: Try growing some parsley, basil or carrots that way they get to eat what they grow!
 Who says you can’t get your kids to eat their vegetables?